MicrosoftDocs/win32/desktop-src/wpd_sdk/transferring-an-image-or-music-file-to-the-device.md

 ---
-Description: Transferring an Image or Music File to the Device ms.assetid: bace274c-512a-46da-80a7-84734ee880b7
+description: Transferring an Image or Music File to the Device ms.assetid: bace274c-512a-46da-80a7-84734ee880b7
 title: Transferring an Image or Music File to the Device ms.topic: article